 Your clinical preceptorship provides experience in prenatal, postnatal and wellness checkups, plus attending births both as an assistant and a primary.
 By the time you graduate, you’ll feel comfortable enough in clinical settings to practice on your own.

-You’ll be ready to sit for the NARM exam and, if you pass, claim the Certified Professional Midwife credential that states often require for licensure.
+You’ll be ready to sit for the North American Registry of Midwives — or NARM — exam and, if you pass, claim the Certified Professional Midwife credential that states often require for licensure.

 Before enrolling in the Birthwise Midwifery Program, you must meet the following prerequisites: